SpecialAPI/SpecialItemPack/README.md

 # SpecialItemPack

-A mod for Enter the Gungeon that adds new enemies, bosses and more.
+A mod for Enter the Gungeon that adds new items, bosses and more.